 Regular attendance is important to passing this course.
-When you are absent, you are still responsible for what is covered in class during your absence and for all assignments, regardless of why you are absent.
-Though I do not penalize you directly for missing class, being absent almost certainly will lower your grade because of the material and assignments you will miss.
-I will keep attendance records, which I am required to report to IVCC, including for financial aid purposes.
+When you are absent, you are responsible for what is covered in class and for all assignments, regardless of why you are absent.
+I do not penalize you directly for missing class, but being absent more than a few times almost certainly will lower your grade because of missed material and assignments.
+Because this class is face-to-face, there is no Zoom option for attending class and no recording of class.